Painting The Feminine

 A FREE ZOOM ACCOUNT

-We use Zoom to meet live on Monday’s for our group discussion.
+We use Zoom to meet live on Friday’s for our group discussion.
 It’s free and pretty user friendly.
 CLICK HERE to sign up.
+(The Friday group calls will only be held during the last LIVE PTF on dates: September 28 - October 26, 2020.)